odriverobotics/ODrive/Firmware/README.md

 ## Building and Flashing the Firmware

 ### Building the firmware
 * Make sure you have cloned the repository.
+It is recommended that you use [git](https://help.github.com/articles/cloning-a-repository/) for this.
 * Navigate your terminal (windows: Git Bash/cygwin) to the ODrive/Firmware dir.
 * Run `make` in the `Firmware` directory.